ytaki0801/CharLISP/README.md

 * Data types
 	* One-character symbols and integers only in codes
-	* Default integer as return values of integer
+	* Default type of integer as return values of integer

 ## License